-FAITH BASED ORGANIZATIONS
+FAITH-BASED ORGANIZATIONS (FBO)

 The Oklahoma State Department of Education (OSDE) will not discriminate against grant applicants with regard to religion.
-A Faith Based Organization (FBO) may apply for funding.
-Funds shall be used solely for the purposes set forth in this grant program.
+A faith-based organization (FBO) may apply for funding, but funds shall be used solely for the purposes set forth in this grant program.